-IRIE! dance theatre has a very comprehensive education program.
+IRIE! dance theatre has a very comprehensive education programme.
 The company provides African and Caribbean dance and drumming workshops and classes for children as young as 5 years old through to adults.

 The company works in schools, colleges and in community settings such as community centres and outdoors events.
 For example, IRIE! dance theatre has facilitated African and Caribbean dance and drumming workshops at The Albany in Deptford (where IRIE! was originally based), The Blackie in Liverpool and the New Cross Festival.
 In addition, the company runs several in-house programs at the community centre where it is currently based – Moonshot Centre.